lilbobio/health_bluetooth_app/bluetooth_health_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# This app is for connecting bluetooth scales and blood pressure tests
+This app is for connecting bluetooth scales and blood pressure tests.
+The app will have a button to connect to the bluetooth device and you have to specify whether the device is a bluetooth scale or a bluetooth blood pressure monitor. then once the device is connected it should show the realtime weight or heart rate on the phone.